TritonDataCenter/sdc-cloudapi/docs/index.md

 ## GetUser (GET /:account/users/:user)

-Get one user fo an account.
+Get one user for an account.

 ### Inputs